Siege of Lal Masjid: Casualties

-Damage to mosque
+Damage to the complex

-The damage to Lal Masjid was extensive.
+The damage to the mosque was extensive.
 The entrance hall was completely burned out, the ceiling scorched, and the red walls above the oval doorway blackened.
 However, the mosque itself sustained less damage than the Jamia Hafsa seminary.
-Bullet casings were found all over the mosque roof, and the inside of Lal Masjid was turned coal black from the militants trying to set the mosque on fire using gasoline bombs.
-Militants used the mosque's two white minarets as vantage points, resulting in damage to the minarets.
-One minaret was completely destroyed, and its speakers were hanging from their wires.
+Bullet casings were found all over the mosque roof, and the inside of Lal Masjid was turned coal black. the minarets were completely destroyed.
 The dome, however, was not damaged during the 36-hour battle.
-The director general of the Inter Services Public Relations said photographs of the bodies seem to indicate that there were foreigners among the dead.

 In the Jamia Hafsa complex, damage was extensive, with thousands of bullet holes in the courtyard.
 The basement was blackened from rockets.
 The main buildings of the complex were structurally intact, but the boundary walls had been breached in several places.
 The building had bullet marks in its cement structure.
 The two courtyards inside the school were filled with shattered glass and spent rounds.
 Piles of the girls' bed rolls and stacks of books were piled against walls.